Wayland (protocol): Protocol architecture

 While the low-level layer was written manually in C, the high-level layer is automatically generated from a description of the elements of the protocol stored in XML format.
-Every time the protocol description of this XML file changes, the C source code that implements such protocol can be regenerated to include the new changes, allowing a very flexible, extensible and error-proof protocol.
+Every time the protocol description in this XML file changes, the C source code that implements the protocol can be regenerated to include the new changes, allowing a very flexible, extensible and error-proof protocol.

 The reference implementation of Wayland protocol is split in two libraries: a library to be used by Wayland clients called libwayland-client and a library to be used by Wayland compositors called libwayland-server.